xiix0/scam/README.md

-You will be surrounded by luxury.
+You will be winged by an anti-aircraft battery.